-The Foundation’s Youth Philanthropy Council is designed to encourage youth to give and serve in their communities.
-Annually, this group of bright, energetic next generation leaders learn about philanthropy, complete community service projects, and run a competitive grant cycle that awards area nonprofits important funding to address the needs of our region’s youth.
+The Foundation’s Youth Philanthropy Council (YPC) is a group of bright, energetic next generation leaders who learn about philanthropy, complete community service projects and run a competitive grant cycle which has awarded over $131,000 to area nonprofits to address the needs of our region’s youth.

 Board of Directors